Daniel Vidot

+Daniel Sean Vidot (/vɪdoʊ/; born 8 February 1990) is a professional wrestler and rugby league footballer, He is predominatly performing for All Japan Pro Wrestling under the ring name Xyon, where he is the World Tag Team Champion alongside Oddyssey as part of the HAVOC stable.
+He is best known for his tenure in WWE, where he performed under the ring name Xyon Quinn.
+Born in Australia, he played for the Samoa national rugby league team.

 During his time in rugby league, he previously played as a er in the NRL for the Canberra Raiders, St. George Illawarra Dragons, Brisbane Broncos and the Gold Coast Titans.
-He also played for the Salford Red Devils in the Super League, and represented Samoa at an international level.
+He also played for the Salford Red Devils in the Super League, and represented Samoa and USA at international level.

 Early life

 Born in Brisbane, Queensland, Vidot is of Samoan and Irish descent.